 From the same game for contrast, there's a more comedic version of Lute the mage towards Artur the monk as one of her hobbies is "monk-watching."

-In Fire Emblem: Path Of Radiance, Aimee is this to Ike (after he takes down an easy target, she starts swooning over him, and later in the game he is willing to interrupt Soren's work in order to hide in his room from her).
+In Fire Emblem: Path Of Radiance, Aimee, one of many women in the game attracted to Ike, is this to him (after he takes down an easy target, she starts swooning over him, and later in the game he is willing to interrupt Soren's work in order to hide in his room from her).
 This continues in Radiant Dawn, even going as far as forcing him to call her beautiful so that she can tell everyone that he likes her back.
 Luckily, most of the time, Soren is able to rescue him.

 In Fire Emblem Awakening, Tharja the Plegian dark mage becomes instantly enamored with your Player Character the moment she joins your army, obsessively following you around everywhere, and even bringing your name up in her support conversations with other characters.
-You're free to return her feelings and even marry her if you wish.
+You're free to return her feelings by marrying her if you wish.

 BlazBlue's Bang Shishigami is this, combined with Dogged Nice Guy.
-He stalks the fetishtic Chinese Girl Litchi Faye Ling, but although he secretly lusts her, he is tampered with his morals as a ninja in service of justice.
+He stalks the fetishtic Chinese Girl Litchi Faye Ling, but although he secretly lusts her, he is tempered by his morals as a ninja in service of justice.
 And the fact that he is boisterouslyHAMMY, nobody took him seriously and it makes Litchi really unaware of his hidden lust.